HomeDiscoverContact

 Feature restriction (e.g. reporting)

-Under DSA Article 17, moderation decisions after a report (removal, restriction, suspension) generate a Statement of Reasons sent to the affected user via in-app notification.
+Under DSA Article 17, moderation decisions after a report (removal, restriction, suspension) generate a Statement of Reasons sent to the affected user via an in-app notification.

 Target report handling: 48 business hours.
 Manifestly illegal content is prioritised by the moderation team.